-^{}EPA's Phase 1 Implementation Rule refers to areas classified under Subpart 1 as "basic".
-For the purpose of Rule 220, "basic" means "unclassified".
+\EPA's Phase 1 Implementation Rule refers to areas classified under Subpart 1 as "basic".
+For the purpose of Rule 220, "basic" means "unclassified."
+The table above includes the September 16, 2004 classification bump-downs and attainment date changes.

-4. When did nonattainment new source review (NSR) become applicable in newly designated counties?
+3. When will nonattainment new source review (NSR) be required in newly designated counties?

-Permits issued on and after the effective date (June 15, 2004) are subject to nonattainment requirements.
+Permits issued on and after the effective date (June 15, 2004) will be subject to nonattainment requirements.
 Michigan's Air Pollution Control Rule 336.1220 (Rule 220) outlines the NSR requirements applicable in nonattainment areas.
+Ozone Nonattainment Implementation and New Source Review Question and Answer Document September 20, 2004

-5. If a permit application was filed before the effective date of the ozone designations, but the permit is issued after that date, which permitting rules apply: attainment or nonattainment?
+4. If a permit application is filed before the effective date of the designations, but the permit is issued after that date, which permitting rules apply: attainment or nonattainment?